 In September 2008, the Indian government announced that it would introduce technical standards for steel products.
-After the enforcement date, steel manufacturers were required to acquire Indian Industrial Standards ("IS Standard", IS = Indian Standards) for steel products exported to India and to ensure conformance with the standards.
+After the enforcement date, steel manufacturers were required to acquire Indian Industrial Standards ("IS Standard", IS = Indian Standards) for steel products imported to India and to ensure conformance with the standards for steel products.
 Currently, IS is in place as mandatory standards for a total of 145 steel products.